MiaFrey/SustainableFinanceH2/README.md

 Figure 22: Food greenhouse gas emissions across the food supply chain
 ```

 The company \"CREALOGIX HOLDING\" has a very low Scope 1 and 2.
 This is a result of the fact that it is a holding company.
 This means that it has few direct emissions.
-Moreover, it is a holding company that mainly supports banks, thus leading to a low Scope 3 [@bib:crealogix].
+Moreover, it is a holding company that mainly supports banks, thus leading to a low Scope 3 [[24]](#24).

 # Collaborators
 - [Mia Frey](https://www.linkedin.com/in/mia-frey-28209a208/)